alexiscloud/Master_Kubernetes_Administration/Lab-02/README.md

-# Module 2 : Introduction to Containers and Docker
+# Introduction to Containers and Docker
 ## Setting up Docker on a Linux host
 > Linux